Learning Books for 1-year-olds: Best Picks for Language Development

 Dear Zoo by Rod Campbell

-This book was an absolute favorite in our house.
-The descriptions of the animals are so funny, the flaps are fun and the story is so cute.
-As kids get older, they realize how silly it is to write to the zoo for a pet.
+The descriptions of the animals in this zoo book are so funny.
+The flaps are fun for little ones and as kids get older, they realize how silly it is to write to the zoo for a pet.

 Baby Animals: Indestructibles by Amy Pixton